Skip to main content

 Municipal governments, school boards, and publicly funded institutions in Quebec procuring maintenance services must comply with the Act respecting contracting by public bodies (RLRQ, c.
 C-65.1) and the associated regulations, which impose competitive procurement requirements and standard contract terms for publicly funded maintenance contracts.

-Fleet operators maintaining commercial vehicles, trucks, and specialized equipment need preventive maintenance contracts with authorized dealers or independent maintenance providers to ensure compliance with the Société de l'assurance automobile du Québec (SAAQ) vehicle safety inspection requirements and federal Transport Canada vehicle maintenance regulations.
+Fleet operators maintaining commercial vehicles, trucks, and specialized equipment need preventive maintenance contracts with authorized dealers or independent maintenance providers to confirm compliance with the Société de l'assurance automobile du Québec (SAAQ) vehicle safety inspection requirements and federal Transport Canada vehicle maintenance regulations.
 Retail chains, restaurants, and hospitality businesses require scheduled maintenance agreements for kitchen equipment, HVAC systems, and point-of-sale technology to prevent service disruptions.
-Healthcare facilities must maintain medical equipment under strict regulatory standards from Health Canada and the MSSS, making comprehensive maintenance contracts with qualified technicians essential.
+Healthcare facilities must maintain medical equipment under strict regulatory standards from Health Canada and the MSSS, making thorough maintenance contracts with qualified technicians essential.
 Municipal and government entities contracting for infrastructure maintenance services must comply with Quebec public procurement regulations under the LCOP.
 Technology companies managing data centers rely on hardware maintenance agreements to guarantee uptime and on-site response times.
 Property management companies maintaining large residential or commercial buildings need maintenance contracts covering elevators, fire suppression systems, and electrical infrastructure to meet building code obligations and protect tenant safety.

 What to Include in Your Maintenance Service Contract — Quebec (Contrat de maintenance et d'entretien)